robotcaresystems/RoboticsLanguage/RoboticsLanguage/Documentation/Compiler/Philosophy/README.md

 --|--| --
 1 | Parser  |   xml structure with `p` attributes specifying the position of the tag on the text source code.
 The attribute `name` is added to some special tags.
 2  | Semantic checker  | Default function arguments are filled in, possibly introducing new tree elements.
 Type checking is performed introducing the attribute `type`.
-3 - to last before outputs | Modules  | Usually create own annotations to code
+3 | Modules  | Usually create own annotations to code
-last before outputs  | Code serialiser  | Create an attribute for each output with the same name.
-Insert snippets of serialised code on the attribute. outputs  | Code generators  |  Normally at this point the code does not change anymore.
+4  | Code serialiser  | Create an attribute for each output with the same name.
+Insert snippets of serialised code on the attribute.
+5  | Code generators  |  Normally at this point the code does not change anymore.
 Code is used by the template engine to create output text code.